n2os/test2/README_twamp.md

 <h3>1.1.1 reflector-port command
 <h5>reflector-port</h5>
-<pre>reflector udp port that receive and response twamp-test packets from any client.</pre>
+<pre>Reflector udp port that receive and response twamp-test packets from any client.</pre>
 <pre>reflector-port [100-100000]
 no reflector-port</pre>